Moonlight tower

 A moonlight tower or moontower is a lighting structure designed to illuminate areas of a town or city at night.
+Only the collection of towers in Austin, Texas, have been termed historically "moonlight towers," a term that dates to the mid-20th century.
+The light from the towers was compared to moonlight, after they were installed in 1895.

-The towers were popular in the late 19th century in cities across the United States and Europe; they were most common in the 1880s and 1890s.
-In some places they were used when standard street-lighting, using smaller, shorter, and more numerous lamps, was impractically expensive.
+The towers were most prevalent during the late 19th century in cities across the United States.
+They were most common during the 1880s and 1890s.
+In some places they were used when standard street-lighting (using smaller, shorter, and more numerous lamps) was deemed impractically expensive.
 In other places they were used in addition to gas street lighting.
 The towers were designed to illuminate areas often of several blocks at once, on the "high light" principle.
 Arc lamps, known for their exceptionally bright and harsh light, were the most common method of illumination.
 As incandescent electric street lighting became common, the prevalence of towers began to wane.

-Moonlight towers in Austin, Texas, near TxDOT headquarters, served as inspiration for some of the first high-mast lighting towers in the US in the 1960s and 1970s.
+Moonlight towers in Austin, Texas, near TxDOT headquarters, served as inspiration for some of the first high-mast lighting towers in the US during the 1960s and 1970s.

 Austin, Texas

 Austin, Texas, is the only city in the world known to still have moonlight towers.
 They are 165 ft tall with foundations 15 ft wide.
-The towers were manufactured in Indiana by Fort Wayne Electric Company and assembled on site.
-In 1894, the City of Austin purchased 31 used towers from Detroit.
-A single tower cast light from six carbon arc lamps, illuminating a 1500 ft radius brightly enough to read a watch.
+The towers were manufactured in Indiana by Fort Wayne Electric Company, and assembled on site.
+A single tower cast light from six carbon arc lamps, illuminating a 1500 ft radius brightly enough to read an analog watch face.

-In 1993, the city of Austin dismantled the towers and restored every bolt, turnbuckle and guy-wire as part of a $1.3 million project, the completion of which was celebrated in 1995 with a citywide festival.
+In 1993, the city of Austin dismantled the towers and restored every bolt, turnbuckle, and guy-wire as part of a $1.3 million project, the completion of which was celebrated in 1995 with a citywide festival.